WorldCereal/worldcereal-documentation/rdm/publish.md

 Throught the RDM, users can publish their uploaded reference data to make it available to others.<br>

-Upon sharing, users can choose to convert their private dataset into:, we make a distinction between:<br>
+As a reminder, there are two modalities in which data can be shared:

 - **A restricted dataset**: users decide to share their dataset only with the WorldCereal consortium, but NOT with the general public.
-This way, the consortium can use this dataset to improve their default cropland and crop type models for your area of interest!<br><br>
+This way, the consortium can use this dataset to improve their default cropland and crop type models for your area of interest!
+Sharing reference data in this way, is treated on [this page](./upload.md#step-4-share-your-dataset-with-worldcereal-consortium). <br><br>

-- **A fully open dataset**: users share their dataset with the entire community, meaning anybody can view, download and use this dataset in their crop mapping applications.<br><br>
+- **A fully public dataset**: users share their dataset with the entire community, meaning anybody can view, download and use this dataset in their crop mapping applications.
+The procedure for this is explained in the section below.<br><br>

 WorldCereal supports the general movement towards data sharing and open science.
-Please check the below link to learn more about WorldCereal’s view on opening reference data to society ([https://esa-worldcereal.org/en/situ-data-global-crop-mapping](https://esa-worldcereal.org/en/situ-data-global-crop-mapping)).
+Please check the below link to learn more about WorldCereal’s view on opening reference data to society ([https://esa-worldcereal.org/en/situ-data-global-crop-mapping](https://esa-worldcereal.org/en/reference-data)).

 </div>